 One thing we’d been carrying around with us all morning was a round piece of plastic, just big enough to sit on, so that’s what we did.
 This is exactly like tobogganing anywhere else around the world, just down the side of an active volcano.

 Again, Agustin showed us how to use these bum boards, and it wasn’t long before we were all sliding down, throwing ourselves around corners like we were professional lugists.

 And if you’re looking for an adrenaline high to top standing upon an active volcano, this is it.

 Once we made it back to the ski lift again, it was a short 20 minute walk through the loose gravel back to the car park and the opportunity to finally relax a bit.

-It’s hard to summarise hiking to the top of Volcano Villarricca – I’ve climbed a lot of volcanoes in the my time – but this is up there with the best of them.
-There aren’t many places where you can climb to the top of an active volcano in a day, but at Volcan Villarrica you can.
+It’s hard to summarise trekking Volcan Villarrica.
+I’ve climbed a lot of volcanoes in the my time, but this is up there with the best of them.
+There aren’t many places where you can climb to the top of an active volcano in a day, but at Volcano Villarrica you can.